edin/CxLang/docs/ideas/inferred-fixed-array-lengths.md

 If inference cannot resolve the length, semantic analysis reports a diagnostic before C lowering.
 No unresolved inferred length is encoded as C text.

-## Future applications
+## Typed initializer generation

-The feature is intentionally useful without macros, but it also establishes a foundation for typed initializer-generation primitives.
-A future initializer-producing macro could support declarations such as:
+Fixed-array inference now composes with implemented typed initializer-generating macros.
+An `elements<T>` macro can support declarations such as:

 ```cx
 const optional_sum_arg_info: ZendInternalArgInfo[] =